 Will digital technology be the game changer for the construction industry?

-Between government budget cut announcements, questions surrounding highways maintenance and housing backlogs, as well as the Carillion collapse, the construction industry has made news headlines a lot, lately.
+Between government budget cut announcements, questions surrounding highways maintenance and housing backlogs, as well as corporate collapses, the construction industry made plenty of news headlines in 2018.

 Getting ahead or being left behind?